ratmir-miftachov/Nonparametric-Shapley-Curves/README.md

 ```

 ## Note
 The original code of the paper has been written in R. For experimental reasons, I have translated the R code to Python using Cursor and the model Claude-4-Sonnet (thinking).
-It took around 6 hours of iteration, and is still, in my opinion, not perfectly aligned with the original R version.
+It took around 6 hours of iteration, and it is, in my opinion, still not perfectly aligned with the original R version.

 ## Contact